stevo/pubsub_on_rails/README.md

 ### Testing subscription

 Testing subscription is as easy as telling what domains should subscribe to what event in what way.
+Example of `subscribe_to` matcher can be found [here](https://gist.github.com/stevo/bd11c8dae812c919de6a61d1292dbfe1).
 Example:

 ```ruby